rozza/mongo-java-driver/docs/reference/content/builders/indexes.md

 descending("quantity")
 ```

-This example specifies a compound index key composed of an descending index key on the `quantity` field, followed by a descending index on
+This example specifies a compound index key composed of the `quantity` field sorted in descending order and the `totalAmount` field
-the `totalAmount` field:
+sorted in descending order:

 ```java